JerryI/wljs-docs/docs/frontend/Reference/Dataset/Dataset.md

 represents a structured dataset based on a hierarchy of lists and associations.

 :::warning
-To be written.
-See original [doc](https://reference.wolfram.com/language/ref/Dataset.html)
+Docs are not complete.
+See original [page](https://reference.wolfram.com/language/ref/Dataset.html)
 :::

 ## Optimizations